What are the practice requirements for PECS?

 Exclude as ineligible:

-- patients who are deceased, who reside in nursing homes/skilled nursing facilities, and patients whose addresses are outside the US.
+- patients who are deceased, who reside in nursing homes/skilled nursing facilities, who only visited your practice site for a COVID test or vaccine , and patients whose addresses are outside the US.

 People who live in residential care/assisted living facilities are eligible.